+Course: Earth and Environmental Science (Board Developed Course)

+Course Number

-Key Learning Area - Science Course: Earth and Environmental Science (Board Developed Course) Course Number: 1100 Earth and Environmental Science (2 units - Year 11) 5100 Earth and Environmental Science (2 units - Year 12) Exclusions: NIL 2 units for Preliminary and HSC Course Description: /ear 11 Course Content The Year 11 course investigates compositional layers of the Earth, the origins of minerals, tectonic movements and ene ransformations and includes the study of human impact on the Earth's resources and its surface.
-Year 12 Course Content The Year 12 course investigates how the processes of plate tectonics, the formation of water and the introduction of life inte with the atmosphere, hydrosphere, lithosphere and climate.
-Investigation of hazards, the mitigation of their effects and resoun nanagement are also considered, which leads to an understanding of the need to centralise the theme of sustainability for ong-term welfare of our planet and all forms of life dependent upon it.
-Particular Course Requirements: Students are provided with 15 hours of course time for Depth Studies in both Year 11 and Year 12.
-During this t students may undertake an investigation/activity that allows for the further development of one or more scien concepts.
-A Depth Study may be one investigation/activity or a series of investigations/activities.
-Depth Studies may be included one module or across several modules.
-Practical investigations are an essential part of the Year 11 and Year 12 courses and must occupy a minimum of 35 hours of course time each year.
-Fieldwork is mandated in both Year 11 and Year 12 and is an integral part of the learning process.
-Main Topics Covered: Year 11 Course The Year 11 course consists of four modules.
-Module 1 Earth's Resources Module 2 Plate Tectonics Module 3 Energy Transformations Module 4 Human Impacts /ear 12 Course The Year 12 course consists of four modules.
-Module 5 Earth's Processes Module 6 Hazards Module 7 Climate Science
+11100 Earth and Environmental Science (2 units - Year 11)

+15100 Earth and Environmental Science (2 units - Year 12)

+The Year 11 course investigates compositional layers of the Earth, the origins of minerals, tectonic movements and energy transformations and includes the study of human impact on the Earth's resources and its surface.

+The Year 12 course investigates how the processes of plate tectonics, the formation of water and the introduction of life interact with the atmosphere, hydrosphere, lithosphere and climate.
+Investigation of hazards, the mitigation of their effects and resource management are also considered, which leads to an understanding of the need to centralise the theme of sustainability for the long-term welfare of our planet and all forms of life dependent upon it.

+- Students are provided with 15 hours of course time for Depth Studies in both Year 11 and Year 12.
+During this time students may undertake an investigation/activity that allows for the further development of one or more scientific concepts. - A Depth Study may be one investigation/activity or a series of investigations/activities.
+Depth Studies may be included in one module or across several modules. - Practical investigations are an essential part of the Year 11 and Year 12 courses and must occupy a minimum of 35 hours of course time each year. - Fieldwork is mandated in both Year 11 and Year 12 and is an integral part of the learning process.

+- Module 1 Earth's Resources

+- Module 2 Plate Tectonics

+- Module 3 Energy Transformations

+- Module 4 Human Impacts

+- Module 5 Earth's Processes

+- Module 6 Hazards

+- Module 7 Climate Science

-Module 8 Resource Management
+- Module 8 Resource Management